 Take a look!

 This is the photo Susan shows Santa (below):

 Unlike the house in the original movie, which was empty…

 …the house in the remake was furnished and lavishly decorated.

 Every time I’ve seen this movie, I’ve wished we could see more of the house.
 I wrote about it back in 2011 but, although I knew it was in Lake Forest, Illinois, somewhere, I had never been able to track it down.

-So when a reader who says she grew up here contacted me with the address and told me it was on the market, I was doing a happy dance. 🙂
+So when a reader who says she grew up in this house contacted me with the address and told me it was on the market, I was doing a happy dance.

-The dining room bay window looks like this one in the movie:
+And the dining room has a bay window like this one that we saw in the movie, too (below):

 The listing says:

 Coveted East Lake Forest Location.
 Designed by Russell S. Wolcott in the Normandy farmhouse style and updated by Traditional Concepts.
 New pool and pool house are welcome additions, as is the 3rd floor “Man Cave.”